 - Contact your academic advisor to schedule your appointment.

 - Check your uAchieve Degree Audit in Webster to see a listing of classes you have already earned credit for and those which you will still need to take.

 - Determine any outstanding University, core curriculum and major requirements.

 - Determine if any courses you plan to take have prerequisites that you have not yet completed.
 You may be taking these prerequisites at your current institution but you will need to inform your advisor of this so they may have their department provide you with a prerequisite overrride.
 If the course you are looking to register for is outside of your major department you will need to ask your advisor to contact that department so they may provide you with a prerequisite override.
 Course descriptions and and prerequisites are listed in the Undergraduate Catalog and Schedule of Classes.
 You can also log into Webster with your BUnetID and Password and click onto the "Check Prerequisites" tab, enter the term you are attempting to register for if it does not already appear and add each of the courses one by one to see if you will need a prerequisite overrride.

-- List the classes you would like to take in the next semester, preferably on a class schedule worksheet.
+- Make a list of classes you would like to take next semester using Schedule Builder.
 Make sure they align with the Schedule of Classes and the course offerings for next semester.
 Create at least two proposed schedules for the upcoming term, including alternate courses in case any of your preferred courses are closed/full at the time you register.

 - Decide if you are comfortable with the course load and classes you plan on taking.